Review by Frank Plowright

 Their actions over the opening chapter provide a humbling lesson for Aric.
 No matter his power in earthly terms, he’s as nothing to the Torment, an alien race seemingly never repelled from wherever they’ve appeared.
 What they’re looking for is clever, certainly far removed from the usual concerns of alien invaders in comics, and something Earth can supply in abundance.

-Joe Bennett draws most of the book, and he’s admirably schizophrenic.
+Joe Bennett draws most of the book, and he’s admirably varied.
 The majority of his pages are his standard functional superhero art, but the scope of the story enables him to slip into experimentation, and as seen by the sample page, he seems to have been looking at classic era Heavy Metal.
 The intricate design of metal devices of unknown purpose framing early scenes on an alien planet are decorative, as are later alien scenes, where the unknowable is necessary.
 It’s a standard of visual ambition way beyond what Bennett usually supplies, and is very welcome.
 He also really impresses with other scenes of spacecraft, fortresses and battlements.

 As it plays out, Venditti’s plot is also very reminiscent of classic Heavy Metal, a type rarely seen in comics now, although not entirely successfully blended with the more standard last ditch battle efforts of Aric’s allies, the great and the good of the Valiant universe.
 They’re altogether more ordinary, but a necessary contrast to what Aric experiences.